AmazingAng/WTF-Solidity/Languages/en/25_Create2_en/readme.md

             )))));
         }
 ```
 We write a `calculateAddr` function to precompute the address of `Pair` that `tokenA` and `tokenB` will generate.
-With it, we can verify whether the address we calculated in advance is the same as actual address.
+With it, we can verify whether the address we calculated in advance is the same as the actual address.

-You can deploy `PairFactory2` contract and call `createPair2` with the following two addresses as parameters to see what is the address of token pair created and whether it is the same as the precomputed address.
+To verify whether the address of the token pair created matches the precomputed address, you can deploy the `PairFactory2` contract and call `createPair2` with the following two addresses as parameters.
+Then, observe the resulting address of the token pair created.

 ```
 WBNB address: 0x2c44b726ADF1963cA47Af88B284C06f30380fC78